URI-ABD/cakes-paper/reviewer-response.md

 *In line 252, there is again mention of "real points" without any indication of the meaning of "real".*

-replace with 'actual points from the dataset'
+We removed the section which contained this from the paper.

 *The fonts in Algorithms 2.2 through 2.7 are simply too small.
 Make them the font size of the remainder of the text.*